endulum/groves-api/README.md

 - `canonicalName`: Required.
 Must be between 2 and 32 characters in length.
 - `description`: Required.
 Cannot exceed 200 characters in length.

-> `GET /community/:communityNameOrId`  <sub>protected</sub>
+> `GET /community/:communityNameOrId`

 Similarly to an individual item in the list provided in `GET /communities`, returns the identity of the community identified by `:communityNameOrId`, if a community exists with an `id` or `urlName` matching the value of this parameter.
+If the identified community has a status of `HIDDEN`, there must be an authenticated user, and the user must have admin privileges

 > `PUT /community/:communityNameOrId`  <sub>protected</sub>